-For the year ended December 31, 2021 Indiana Family and Social Services Administration accounted for approximately 98% of revenues and 86% of accounts receivable at December 31, 2021 and Precision Value, LLC accounted for approximately 11% of accounts receivable at December 31, 2021.
+For the year ended December 31, 2021 Indiana Family and Social Services Administration ("IFSSA") accounted for approximately 98% of revenues and 86% of accounts receivable at December 31, 2021, as due from the combined divisions of the IFSSA, and Precision Value, LLC accounted for approximately 11% of accounts receivable at December 31, 2021.
 It is possible that any of our large customers could decide to terminate their relationship with us in the future.
 The loss of one or both of our top customers, or a substantial decrease in demand by any of those customers for our services and solutions, could have a material adverse effect on our business, results of operations and financial condition.